 • write correctly and clearly in forms and styles appropriate for the communications professions, audiences and purposes they serve;

-• demonstrate an understanding of professional ethical principles and work ethically in pursuit of truth, accuracy, fairness and diversity;
+• demonstrate an understanding of professional ethical principles and work ethically in pursuit of truth, accuracy, fairness and service to all people and communities;

 • apply critical thinking skills in conducting research and evaluating information by methods appropriate to the communications professions in which they work;